-As a rule, I avoid products with parabens when I review items for use during pregnancy.
+As a rule, I use products that are paraben-free and oil-free. when I review items for use during pregnancy.
 But in this case, I thought you should be aware of the situation due to its popularity.

 You can learn more about all types of parabens on the Environmental Working Group’s Skin Deep Database.

 Dove’s fragrance-free face wash is creamy and effective.
 Tests show that using it only 4 times visibly rehydrated the skin.